kimberbear/KillerWhaleDM/README.md

 captain-wayne.com<br>
 <br>
 This Zandronum mod is very early in development.<br>
-Many things are likely to change and it won't be surprise if things stop working after updates.<br>
+Many things are likely to change, so don't be surprised if old things stop working after new updates!<br>

 ## Features implemented
 * Multiple playable Killer Whales as selectable classes